skyfielders/python-skyfield/skyfield/documentation/positions.rst

 that you would observe if the Earth had no atmosphere.
-You can also ask Skyfield to estimate where an object might actually appear in the sky after the Earth’s atmosphere has *refracted* their image higher.
+You can also ask Skyfield to estimate where an object might actually appear in the sky after the Earth’s atmosphere has *refracted* its image higher.
 If you know the weather conditions, you can specify them.

 .. testcode::